 Myth 2: Open rates tell you everything about your campaign

 No, they don’t.
-Granted – they’re an important metric, but just because 85% of your subscriber list opened the email doesn’t mean it was a resounding success.
+Granted – they’re an important metric.
+However, just because 85% of your subscriber list opened the email doesn’t make it a resounding success.

 It should also be noted that open rates aren’t an exact science.
-Given the varying ways they’re measured, they’ll never be one-hundred percent accurate, and that’s why you should instead pay more attention to the metrics that indicate how engaged the audience is.
+Given the varying ways they’re measured, they’ll never be one-hundred percent accurate.
+That’s why you should instead pay more attention to the metrics that indicate how engaged the audience is.